mateowatson/pfsl/readme.md

 # Personal File System Library

 Personal File System Library is a method of storing e-books and articles from periodicals in a manner that offers longevity, organization, and ease of access.
 It can also be used to store meta information for real, physical books and articles in one's possession, as well as Kindle or other proprietary-format books if not yet made available in an open format for storing directly in the Library.
 Additionally, works of other media may be stored, such as audiobooks and films.
 It is up to you what constitutes a "work."
 All implementation details are specified in this readme document.
+The [official version](https://github.com/mateowatson/pfsl) is kept on GitHub.

 ## Overview